MVPD (Multichannel Video Programming Distributor)

 Marketing and sales funnels may work together, but they have different objectives.
 A marketing funnel helps you locate the right customers and attract them to your brand, whereas a sales funnel helps you build relationships with people who already know you to show them why your brand is right for them.

-By aligning both funnels, your sales and marketing teams can successfully convert more customers, getting you to those big goals: increase your sales, increasing your revenue, and ultimately, growing your business.
+By aligning both funnels, your sales and marketing teams can successfully convert more customers, getting you to those big goals: increase your sales, increase your revenue, and ultimately, growing your business.